 1. Consult your financial advisor and appropriate government agencies for any effect on taxes or government benefits.

 2. You must still live in the home as your primary residence, continue to pay required property taxes, homeowners insurance, and maintain the home according to FHA requirements.

 3. Your current mortgage, if any, must be paid off using the proceeds from your HECM loan.

 Eligibility for a Reverse Mortgage

-Home Equity Conversion Mortgage is a reverse mortgage.
-To be eligible for an HECM, the Federal Housing Administration (FHA) requires that all homeowners on the title be at least age 62.
-If there is a mortgage balance, it can be paid off completely with the proceeds of the reverse mortgage loan at the closing.
-Generally there are no income or credit score requirements for a reverse mortgage.
+Home equity conversion mortgage is a reverse mortgage.
+To be eligible for an HECM, the Federal Housing Administration (FHA) requires that all homeowners on the title be at least 62 years old.
+If there’s a mortgage balance, then it can be paid off completely with the proceeds of the reverse mortgage loan at the closing.

 In the event of death or in the event that the home ceases to be the primary residence for more than 12 months, the homeowner’s estate can choose to repay the reverse mortgage or put the home up for sale.
 If the equity in the home is higher than the balance of the loan, the remaining equity belongs to the estate.
 If the sale of the home is not enough to pay off the reverse mortgage, the lender must take a loss and request reimbursement from the FHA.
 No other assets are affected by a reverse mortgage.
 For example, investments, second homes, care and other valuable possessions cannot be taken from the estate to pay off the reverse mortgage.

-The amount that is available generally depends on four factors: age, current interest rate, appraised value of the home and government imposed lending limits.
-Your Cliffco Reverse Mortgage Consultant can tell you exactly how much money you qualify for!
+The amount that is available generally depends on four factors: age, current interest rate, appraised value of the home and government-imposed lending limits.
+Your Cliffco reverse mortgage consultant can tell you exactly how much money for which you qualify!